 What are the prices for Wizard Quest?

 Adults are $14.99 and children ages 5-11 are $10.99 and children 4 and under are admitted free.
-There are five quests to choose from and three of the quests require the purchase of a UV flashlight for $4.99.
+The purchase of 1 UV flashlight per group is highly recommended.
+The flashlight is $4.99 and is yours to keep.

 How long does Wizard Quest take?